2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 7. Capital can be defines as � .

 II.
-Answer the questions, basing your answers on the text
+Answer the questions, basing your answers on the text1.
+What is profit?

 2. At what point does an employer obtain his surplus?